-Part of maintaining a healthy work environment is supporting your employees’ mental health.
+Part of maintaining a healthy work environment is promote workplace mental health and supporting employee mental health.
 Stress, fatigue, interpersonal conflicts, and unmanageable workload are only a few of the many burdens that need managing.

 The truth about mental health-friendly workplaces is that it’s not as elaborate as you think it is.
 In fact, you might already have good practices in place!
 A few tweaks here and there may be necessary, but once you know the basics, you’re well on your way to improving the way you approach employees’ mental wellness.

-Here are 5 ways to set you out.
+Here are 5 ways to Promote Workplace Mental Health.

 A simple disposition checks.
 Use a small portion of your week to stop by your employees’ workstation to check on their status.
 It doesn’t have to be elaborate.
-You can go as simple as asking how their day is going, what tasks they’re having a hard time with, or what assistance you can offer them to better their experience.
+In order to support employee mental health, you can go as simple as asking how their day is going, what tasks they’re having a hard time with, or what assistance you can offer them to better their experience.
 If you can’t squeeze this into your busy schedule, huddles or stand-up meetings are also good avenues to check in on your team.

 Have an open-door policy.
 An open-door policy is a practice where managers and supervisors leave their doors open to encourage employees to express thoughts and feelings about workplace issues, tasks, or policies.
 It is aimed at establishing a culture of openness and transparency, as well as, providing a safe space for workers’ sentiments.

 Be clear about the goals you set.
 Wherever there is uncertainty, there is anxiety.
 Goal-setting is one effective way to reduce these worries because employees are aware of the direction they’re heading.
 It serves as motivation as employees see how their efforts are linked to the results.
 With it, they can track their progress, evaluate the consistency of their work, and have a high sense of appreciation for what they do.